 Although it is possible to develop web applications with a simple text editor alone, the available tools make developing easier and enjoyable.
 We'll need a browser to see the result, NodeJS to run scripts on our computer, and NPM to easily fetch libraries from the web.
 With NPM we'll install the Angular CLI, which will run a script with NodeJS to create a starter project for us, and use NPM to fetch the libraries we'll need for the project (such as Angular).
 An IDE will help us write the code and manage the project.

-In Addition, Git is recommended to manage versions of your code, and GitHub to publish and share it.
+In addition, we recommend Git to manage versions of your code, and GitHub to publish and share it.

 Our first tool is the browser.
 We'll use it to see the result of our work and debug it.
 We recommend Google Chrome - it has great developer tools.
 Firefox is also awesome.
 If you don't already have one of those, just click the relevant link and follow the instructions to download and install the browser of your choice.